Skip to main content

 What to Do Next

 Pick one framework.
 Start with the KPI tree.
 Schedule 90 minutes with your leadership team.
 Map your North Star to 3-5 drivers.
 Assign owners.
-You will find 2-3 conflicts.
+You will usually find several conflicts.
 Those are your first fixes.
-For the full product strategy framework library, see the pillar guide.
+For the broader product strategy library, see the pillar guide.

 Book a diagnostic if you want help installing these frameworks inside your portfolio company.
 I work with PE operating partners to align product to value creation from day one.